 - maple syrup - look for pure maple syrup.

-And this vegan pumpkin pie recipe is pretty flexible!
-So feel free to taste as you go, and adjust the spices and sweetness to your palate.
+This vegan pumpkin pie recipe is fairly flexible!
+So feel free to taste as you go, and adjust the spices and sweetness to suit your tastes.

-With pumpkin pie filling, a major shift in the wet-to-dry ratio is really the only change that could cause an issue with it setting properly.
+With pumpkin pie filling, the only thing that might cause an issue with it setting properly is a shift in the amount of starch and/or wet-to-dry ratio.

 - Preheat oven to 350 degrees F. Pre-bake your pie crust for 5 minutes, or follow package instructions if using a store-bought crust.